Avoid These 7 Contract Mistakes That Cost Small Businesses Thousands

 7. Skipping Legal Review

-This is arguably the biggest mistake of all.
-Even well-drafted contracts can contain risks specific to your business model or industry.
+This is the most common and expensive mistake.
+Even well-drafted contracts can contain hidden risks specific to your industry or business model.